pranay-root/CyberPrep/README.md

     - **Answer:** Phishing involves fraudulent attempts to obtain sensitive information via fake emails or websites.
 Detection includes verifying sender details and avoiding clicking on suspicious links.

 ---

-Here’s the continuation with the next set of cybersecurity interview questions:

 ---